The robot swarms that pack your shopping

 One expert said the technology promised huge efficiency savings - but still had major challenges to overcome.

-"At some stage, there are always problems with any mechatronic system - systems will break down," explains Prof Chris Melhuish from Bristol University's Robotics Laboratory.
+"At some stage, there are always problems with any mechatronic system - systems will break down," explains Prof Chris Melhuish from Bristol Robotics Laboratory.

 "The trick is for them to degrade gracefully in a controllable fashion.